-Lufthansa’s new first class features double beds
+Lufthansa’s new first class takes flight

-Lufthansa’s fresh take on first class includes an innovative and fully private two-person suite which converts into a 1.4m-wide double bed, giving paired-up travellers the ability to create an in-flight experience closer to a private room above the clouds.
+The Suite Plus converts into a 1.4m-wide double bed, giving paired-up travellers the ability to create an in-flight experience closer to a private room above the clouds.

 Peters expects the spacious centre suite – with a 3.7 square metre footprint and a 117cm seating area compared to the 77cm of its window-adjacent siblings – will be chosen not only by high-flying couples but also some individuals wanting more room and privacy.